-All ARMv7-A and ARMv8-A based processor cores featured in the current ARM Processor Portfolio support ARM's multicore technologies.
+All Armv7-A and Armv8-A based processor cores featured in the current Arm processor portfolio supports Arm's multicore technologies.

-A number of key points are common to the Cortex-A family of devices:
+Key features of the Cortex-A family of devices:

-- Backward compatibility with code from previous ARM processors
+- Full backward compatibility with code from previous Arm processors

 - Hardware translation table walking for virtual to physical address translation

 - Big-endian and little-endian data access support